alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-3.md

 > **Administrator Perspective**
 >
-> 	“There was a general panic early March of oh my god, what is going to happen?”
+> 	“There was a general panic early March of "oh my god, what is going to happen?"”
 >
 > “Quick leaps.
 It wasn’t particularly an evolution.
 We’d been considering it [Togetherall] ourselves for a couple of years so it was on the horizon but that [the pandemic] was the thing that really pushed us to do that”
 >